What is clinical waste?

 When will my clinical waste be collected?

-The service is provided to domestic customers on request. infectious wastes and sharps to be incinerated are collected on a Tuesday.
+The service is provided to householders on application.
+Infectious wastes and sharps for incineration are collected on a Tuesday.
 Collections can be made weekly, fortnightly, monthly, quarterly or on request.

 How do I dispose of hygiene waste?